goldginkgo/api-exercise/README.md

-# Java CRUD (create, read, update, delete) RESTful services
+# Java CRUD RESTful services

 ## Requirements
 Write an application that provides CRUD (create, read, update, delete) RESTful services for customer data.

 Each customer has a
 - name
 - address
 - telephone number

 The code should be production level quality and it should be possible to run the application.

 Further, the code should demonstrate your level of proficiency in TDD/BDD.